The Best Caribbean Destinations for an Easy Beach Getaway

 Tiny, mountainous Dominica is covered in craggy mountains and lush forests that reward visitors—those who know well enough to actually visit—with a wealth of waterfalls, jaw-dropping hikes, hot springs, and beaches both rocky and sandy.
 But it's what's beyond the shoreline—and below the surface—that truly makes the mind reel.

-Throughout the Champagne Reef, submerged geothermal springs release curtains of volcanic gas.
-One of the world’s most famous and unusual dive sites—which some liken to swimming through a giant flute of bubbly thanks to all the volcanic bubbles—Champagne Beach attracts swimmers, snorkelers, and scuba divers of all skill levels with the warm, shallow waters.
-Admire the vibrant colors of hard corals, barrel sponges, and fish schools, then trace the topography down to the oceanic pinnacles and other volcanic rock formations of the Soufriere-Scotts Head Marine Reserve.
-As above water, there is seemingly no end to the jaw-dropping discoveries. —Amanda Castleman
+Throughout Champagne Reef, submerged geothermal springs release curtains of volcanic gas.
+One of the world’s most famous and unusual dive sites—which some liken to swimming through a giant flute of Champagne, thanks to all the volcanic bubbles—Champagne Beach attracts swimmers, snorkelers, and scuba divers of all skill levels to the warm, shallow waters.
+Admire the vibrant colors of hard coral, barrel sponges, and fish, then trace the topography down to the oceanic pinnacles and other volcanic rock formations of the Soufriere-Scott’s Head Marine Reserve.
+Even above water, there is seemingly no end to the jaw-dropping discoveries. —Amanda Castleman

 Here, you’ll find even fewer visitors than at nearby Trunk Bay.
-This means untouched beaches with soft white sand, crystal-clear blue waters, and swaying palm trees are all yours at the end of your journey.
-If computer-wallpaper-fodder levels of natural beauty aren’t enough to entice you, the calm bay-facing sea here makes it perfect for everything from swimming and snorkeling (be sure to look for the sunken airplane) to kayaking and windsurfing, and nearby historic sugar plantation ruins make for an easy hike that will get you out of the water for a minute. —Zach Mack
+This means untouched beaches with soft white sand, crystal-clear blue waters, and swaying palm trees that are all yours at the end of your journey.
+If computer wallpaper fodder levels of natural beauty aren’t enough to entice you, the calm bay-facing sea here makes it perfect for everything from swimming and snorkeling (be sure to look for the sunken airplane) to kayaking and windsurfing—and nearby historic sugar plantation ruins make for an easy hike that will get you out of the water for a minute. —Zach Mack

 Costa Maya, Mexico

 Beautiful Tulum hasn’t been the same since it became a mainstay of luxe glossies and #vacationgoals.
-But if you want to get a glimpse into what Tulum used to be like, all you have to do is keep driving south.
-Way, way south.
+But if you want to get a glimpse into what Tulum used to be like, all you have to do is keep driving south—way, way south.
 Like to the border of Belize.
-Here, you’ll find a sugary stretch of Mexican coastline called the Costa Maya, anchored by the town of Mahahual.
-The vibe here is straight-up dreamy, with miles of undeveloped powdery sand fringed in green palm trees.
+Here, you’ll find a sugary stretch of Mexican coastline called the Costa Maya that’s anchored by the town of Mahahual.
+The vibe is straight-up dreamy, with miles of undeveloped powdery sand fringed in green palm trees.
 Mahahual is that Mexico beach town that Mexicans escape to when Playa del Carmen and Tulum become too “stressful.”
-Decompress here with small boutique eco-hotels, beachfront guesthouses, and bohemian beach bars that are actually boho, minus the chic… or the Tulum prices. —Meagan Drillinger
+Decompress here at boutique eco-hotels, beachfront guesthouses, and bohemian beach bars that are actually boho, minus the chic—or the Tulum prices. —Meagan Drillinger

-Nestled on the westernmost tip of Jamaica about an hour from Montego Bay’s airport, the sunsets steal the show at Negril’s Seven Mile Beach, which, by the way, is a natural beach and only four miles long—naturally.
-Plenty developed with resorts and tourist delights, it’s the place to go for easy-going days of uninterrupted beach bummin’, scuba, snorkeling, horseback riding, evening sailing trips where the sun transitions orange to red as it dips peacefully below the western horizon before the nighttime festivities begin.
+Nestled on the westernmost tip of Jamaica, about an hour from Montego Bay’s airport, the sunsets steal the show at Negril’s Seven Mile Beach, which, by the way, is a natural beach and only four miles long.
+Plenty developed with resorts and tourist delights, it’s the place to go for easygoing days of uninterrupted beach bummin’, scuba, snorkeling, horseback riding, and evening sailing trips where the sun transitions from orange to red as it dips peacefully below the western horizon before the nighttime festivities begin.